“It’s a full moon, have to start the kraut.”

 Below we have some samples of the other ferments.
 These are what the smaller batches of mead look like.

-If you think you’re interested in fermentation, there’s a way lot of information out there, but we started a small Google+ community for our Juicy People friends to share with.
-Join in and share with us.
+If you think you’re interested in fermentation, there’s a way lot of information out there.
 We had a link to a few sites and other books.
 The ladies met up with, Sandor Katz, one of the authors of these books a while back and he actually inspired our current adventures in krauting.